Valeros-LD/valeros-NDE/docs/guide/configuration-system.md

 ```

 ::: info
-Currently, data layer fields are based on the [Schema.org Application Profile for NDE (SCHEMA-AP-NDE)](https://docs.nde.nl/schema-profile/), but this might change in the future.
+Currently, data layer properties are based on the [Schema.org Application Profile for NDE (SCHEMA-AP-NDE)](https://docs.nde.nl/schema-profile/), but this might change in the future.
 :::

 ### Icon Registry